Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 ![experience levels](https://github.com/Althro/Tinvaak2/blob/main/.github/Experience%20Levelling.png?raw=true)

-[Static Skill Leveling](https://www.nexusmods.com/skyrimspecialedition/mods/30410) allows you to allocate points into skills instead of training them.
-That lets you focus more on the build you want to play instead of limiting yourself only to use certain tools to not accidentally level up other things.

 [Arena - An Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33487) makes small but meaningful changes to encounter zones but with the addition of [Rogue Like Encounters](https://www.nexusmods.com/skyrimspecialedition/mods/23872), there's still a chance that you will encounter enemies out of your level range.

 > "Sometimes, running is your best and only option!
 Don't be afraid to use it."

 Another large change that Ruvaak makes is changing crafting so that you need forging manuals to craft new items.
 [Heim -Smithing Tweaks and Lightweight overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/54207) also makes some more tweaks to make smithing more rewarding.
 For those not wanting to invest in crafting, you will find forgemasters across Skyrim ready to [Honed Metal](https://www.nexusmods.com/skyrimspecialedition/mods/61015) for the right price.

 Alchemy can do more than providing fancy potions and  [Badass Alchemist's Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/42030) shows you how powerful alchemy can be.
+Besides new alchemical items, [Powerful Potions and Poisons](https://www.nexusmods.com/skyrimspecialedition/mods/32999) makes poisons a force to be reckoned with, but note that also your enemies can use poisons against you thanks to [NPCs Use Potions](https://www.nexusmods.com/skyrimspecialedition/mods/67489).
+It's wise to always keep one or two ``Cure Poison`` potions with you.
+Some Alchemists might think that eating ingredients is a good way to learn the effects of them, I would advice against that as some effects might permanently affect you till you cure it.
+[Player Stats](https://www.nexusmods.com/skyrimspecialedition/mods/67622) will show you the effects if you ignore that advice.
+You can open the menu with ``NumPad Enter``

 > BOOOOM "That sounds like a very effective method to come by a pig demon in the wild"